vspinu/company-math/readme.md

 ## Usage ##

 Start math completion by typing the prefix <kbd>`\`</kbd> key.
-Select the completion type RET.
-Depending on the context and your configuration of the backends unicode symbol or latex \tag will be inserted.
+To select the completion type <kbd>RET</kbd>.
+Depending on the context and your configuration unicode symbol or latex tag will be inserted.

 ## Activation ##